leihs/leihs/README.md

  * [Middle Tennessee State University](http://www.mtsu.edu), Tennessee, USA
  * Fachhochschule Vorarlberg, Austria
  * [Konstfack Stockholm](http://www.konstfack.se), Sweden
  * Your university?
-Send a note to [Nadja Weisskopf](mailto:nadja.weisskopf@zhdk.ch) if you would like to be listed here
+Please make an issue if you would like to be listed here.

 # leihs Blog